Network availability with clearer operating context

 Performance is measured carefully and explained honestly

 Orbitlink treats latency and path quality as service signals, not headline marketing claims.
-Measurements are interpreted with route conditions, timing, upstream state, and last-mile context so buyers see a more reliable picture of service behavior.
+Measurements are interpreted with route conditions, timing, upstream state, and last-mile context so buyers see a more reliable picture of service behaviour.

 Performance baselines are tied to route and service conditions rather than collapsed into one generic number.